garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Cannot create dynamic or repeatable code

 ### AWS Cloud Development Kit (CDK)
-- Imperitive tool meaning you say what you want and the rest is filled in
+- Imperative tool meaning you say what you want and the rest is filled in
-- Less verbose and can lead to misconfigureation
+- Less verbose and can lead to misconfiguration
-- Does more than declaritive and can use your favorite programming languages
+- Does more than declarative and can use your favorite programming languages
-- It is powered by CFN and has a huge library of resuseable cloud componenets called CDK constructs
+- It is powered by CFN and has a huge library of reuseable cloud components called CDK constructs

 ## Access Keys
 - A key and a secret (aka AWS Credentials) required for programmatic access to AWS resources when interacting with AWS API outside of the management console

 ## AWS Documentation
-- A Huge file with documentation on all aws services
+- A Huge file with documentation on all AWS services

 ## Design principles AWS in the cloud